 - 2 tablespoons chopped fresh dill

-- 2 cloves garlic finely chopped
+- 2 cloves garlic (finely chopped)

-- 1/2 tsp olive oil
+- ½ teaspoon olive oil

 - 1 packet filo pastry

-- approx 3 Tbs olive oil
+- 3 tablespoon olive oil (approx)

-Add all the spinach (you might need to add it in bits if your pan is small.
+- Add all the spinach (you might need to add it in bits if your pan is small).
 Don't worry, spinach pretty much disappears when heated!

-Once cool, chop the spinach up and mix into the cheezy filling mix along with the dill.
+- Once cool, chop the spinach up and mix into the cheezy filling mix along with the dill.

-On one short edge, add a heaped teaspoon of filling in a sort of triangle shape in the corner
+- On one short edge, add a heaped teaspoon of filling in a sort of triangle shape in the corner.

-Fold the filled side over, so it makes a triangle shaped parcel.
+- Fold the filled side over, so it makes a triangle shaped parcel.
 Keep folding over until you run out of pastry.
-Put it on a greased oven proof tray.
+Put it on a greased oven proof tray

-Repeat with all the other pieces of filo pastry (there are usually around 10 in each packet) until you run out of filling or pastry.
+- Repeat with all the other pieces of filo pastry (there are usually around 10 in each packet) until you run out of filling or pastry.
 You should be able to make between 18 and 20, depending on how generous you are with the filling.

-Bake in the oven on Gas Mark 7/220c for around 10 minutes until golden and crispy.
+- Bake in the oven on 180℃/ 356℉ for around 10-15 minutes until golden and crispy.
 Serve warm!

 - Alternatively heat your air fryer to 180℃/ 356℉ and cook for 6-8 minutes.
 You may need to cook in batches.